ankitoscar/diamond-project/Readme.md

 Click [here](https://www.kaggle.com/shivam2503/diamonds/download) to download the dataset and see it first.

+### Model Performance

+The model has an accuracy of 97% on the test dataset used in the project.
 ### Dependencies

 The python version used in this project is 3.8.x.